 I decided to purchase a subscription for my own vehicle and shot a 4 minute screen capture video of the online manual for my 2004 Chevrolet Blazer ZR2.
 Mitchell manuals offers a few unique options that made this program very interesting to me.

-First of all they have the lowest entry price point for online reference materials.
-A week subscription allows access to any vehicle for around 12 bucks.
+First of all, they have the lowest entry price point for online reference materials.
+A month subscription allows access to any single year, make and model for around 17 bucks.
 This is a perfect opportunity for the DIY type person to go in and print out the step-by-step instructions needed for a single repair or multiple repairs for that matter.

 Another nice feature is that you can let your subscription expire.
 Should you need access again let's say six months down the road you can just log into your account and extend your subscription for another week, month, or 1 year.
 You control costs as related to your needs for the repair diagrams or troubleshooting guides.